okeeffed/developer-notes/manual/System-Design/Glossary.md

 3. The server calculates the response and sends it back, just like regular HTTP traffic.
 4. The client repeats the above three steps periodically to get updates from the server.

-The problem with Polling is that the client has to keep asking the server for any new data.
+The problem with Ajax Polling is that the client has to keep asking the server for any new data.
 As a result, a lot of responses are empty, creating HTTP overhead.

 ### HTTP Long-Polling